 People rely on you to make sure that they are getting enough hours, that they can get important days off when they need it, and that the organization runs smoothly, even in times of crisis.
 You are in charge of all of these aspects, and this ultimately provides value for those around you.

 Is this a job that you love doing?
 Does it involve work that you are passionate about?
-Is there anything that you really enjoy about this position?
 If you can remind yourself of why you took the job in the first place, you can find that spark to do better work again.